monkey-patches/monkey-react-scripts/README.md

 npm install monkey-react-scripts --save-dev --save-exact
 ```

-- create `webpack.monkey.js` in root of your project. you can modify webpack config here.
+- create `webpack.monkey.js` in the root of your project. you can modify webpack config here.
 ```js
 module.exports = function (webpackConfig, isDevelopment) {
     // mutate webpackConfig